-If you are dealing with primary infertility (inability to have a baby) or secondary infertility (inability to conceive or carry a pregnancy to term, after the birth of one or more children), you might be experiencing higher levels of anxiety, depression, and/or stress.
-Some people reported this heartache being as similar to those who have been diagnosed with cancer, hypertension, or recovering from a heart attack.
+Suppose you are dealing with primary infertility (inability to have a baby) or secondary infertility (inability to conceive or carry a pregnancy to term after the birth of one or more children).
+In that case, you might be experiencing higher levels of anxiety, depression, and stress.
+Some people reported this heartache being similar to those diagnosed with cancer, hypertension, or recovering from a heart attack.

 Signs and symptoms of suffering when going through infertility issues

-The distressing emotions of going through infertility issues are common to those who are grieving any significant loss (losing your ability to procreate).
+The distressing emotions of infertility issues are familiar to those grieving any significant loss (losing your ability to procreate).

 These symptoms are:

 - Your relationship with your partner may suffer

 - Your relationship with family and colleagues may suffer

 - Diminished social interaction with pregnant friends or family with children

 It is necessary to have a psychologist to help you go through your infertility issues and help you process the emotional pain, grief, or other symptoms, which may be connected to hurts of the past and uncertainties of the future.

 Almost all infertility cases are overwhelmingly physiological, and the infertility issue itself can be exacerbated by the physical (hormonal injections or other treatments) and emotional rigors of the treatment itself.
 There are some studies connecting infertility to medication side effects or money worries.